mml-io/avatar-tools/plugins/blender-geometry-utilities/README.md

 ## Blender tools

-There is a worflow and a setup process in order to have any custom character for your avatars, we have a workflow using Blender and a collection of addons.
+In order to have your custom character in the metaverse, there is a process and an initial setup, \
+the workflow for this will be using Blender, with a collection of addons and custom tools.

 Blender 3.5+ https://www.blender.org/download/